 The CDA motto is “Unity and Charity.”

-across the country, and in Puerto Rico, Mexico, Guam, and the Virgin
+across the country and in Puerto Rico, Mexico, Guam, the Virgin Islands, Kenya, and Peru.

 Catholic Daughter women enjoy each other’s company at meetings and work hard for their parishes and communities.